eti-lan/LANPage/README.md

 Webserver and PHP5 or newer with SQLite extension enabled

 ## Installation:
-Copy or rename this config.sample.php to config.php and change values chmod 0755 db/*.db
+Copy or rename config.sample.php to config.php and change values chmod 0755 db/*.db